gcanti/fp-ts/docs/FunctorWithIndex.md

 Added in v1.12.0 (type class)

-A `FunctorWithIndex` is a type constructor which supports a mapping operation `map`.
+A `FunctorWithIndex` is a type constructor which supports a mapping operation `mapWithIndex`.

 `mapWithIndex` can be used to turn functions `i -> a -> b` into functions `f a -> f b` whose argument and return types use the type constructor `f` to represent some computational context.